Connect with others who understand.

 Controlling conditions like diabetes, hypertension (high blood pressure), and high cholesterol levels can help prevent vascular diseases.
 If you have a vascular disease, it may be treated with medications, surgery, or lifestyle changes like getting more exercise or quitting smoking.

-Research has found a connection between specific vascular diseases in women with MS who also have depression.
+According to the journal Neurology, there appears to be a connection between specific vascular diseases in women with MS who also have depression.
 A possible relationship among these three conditions might suggest a link between mental and physical health.

 2. Cancer